wangyx240/real_time_emotion_recognition_based_on_face/README.md

 It's a emotion recognition demo based on an image-only model.
 You can simply detect your own emotion through your computer camera.
 It supports detecting emotion for multiple people, but it may have delay for more than 3 people.
 For only 1 face, the demo can reach about 20fps in cpu-only mode.

-The algorithm first uses OpenCV to extract faces from a frame, then uses an attention Resnet network to detectemotion from face.
+The algorithm first uses OpenCV to extract faces from each frame, then uses an attention Resnet network to detect emotion from faces.

 # How to run:
 1. Using detector.py to run.